syncfusion-content/wpf-docs/wpf/Diagram/Container.md

 To explore how to add Containers from stencil, refer to [Stencil](/wpf/diagram/stencil "Stencil").

-## Interactively add/remove diagram elements into Container
+## Interactively add or remove diagram elements into Container

-We can interactively add/remove diagram elements into Container in the runtime.
-Container will adjust its size when we drop diagram element in its edges.
+You can interactively add or remove diagram elements from the Container in the runtime.
+Container will adjust its size when you drop diagram element into its edges.

 ![WPF Diagram Container Interaction](Container_images/Container.gif)